 The Russian Government is introducing new regulations to its tax code which will have important implications for Russian tax residents (both individuals and business) who are deemed to have controlling interests in foreign companies and entities, or Controlled Foreign Companies (CFCs).
-The Russian De-Offshorisation law, signed into act on November 24th, 2014 will come into effect on January 1st 2015.
+The Russian De-Offshorisation law, signed into the act on November 24th, 2014 will come into effect on January 1st 2015.
 The change in the code holds that foreign companies controlled by tax residents in Russia should pay their taxes in Russia.
-Initially residents with an over 50% stake in a CFC will be affected by the law.
+Initially, residents with an over 50% stake in a CFC will be affected by the law.
 This is only for Thereafter the threshold will be lower, starting in 2016, at a 25% interest.

 To ascertain whether the effective place of management of the company is in Russia, the following criteria will be used:

 - The majority of the board meetings are held in Russia.

 - Company management habitually engages in a company-related activity in Russia.

 - A company CEO predominantly performs his or her duties in Russia.